ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 <a href="diagram-1"></a>
 ![Basic Passport Flow of Data](/assets/img/passport_flow_of_data_basic.svg)

-**Diagram 1: basic flow of data from Passport Visa Source to Passport Clearinghouse.**
+**Diagram 1: basic flow of data from Passport Assertion Source to Passport Clearinghouse.**

-In Diagram 1, the general flow of Passport-related data from [Passport Visa Source](#passport-visa-source) to [Passport Clearinghouse](#passport-clearinghouse) is shown at a high level.
+In Diagram 1, the general flow of Passport-related data from [Passport Assertion Source](#passport-assertion-source) to [Passport Clearinghouse](#passport-clearinghouse) is shown at a high level.
-Implementations introduce clients, services, and procedures -- not shown in Diagram 1 -- to provide the mechanisms to move the data between Passport Visa Source to the [Passport Broker](#passport-broker).
+Implementations introduce clients, services, and procedures -- not shown in Diagram 1 -- to provide the mechanisms to move the data between Passport Assertion Source to the [Passport Broker](#passport-broker).
 This MAY be proprietary and is beyond the scope of this specification.
 For example, some implementations MAY deploy one service that handles the responsiblities of both the [Passport Visa Signatory](#passport-visa-signatory) and the